 - Form 3 (Year 9): Tourism in Southsea

-Geography is a popular GCSE option with a strong academic record, consistently achieving a 100% A*-C pass rate.
+Geography is a popular GCSE option with a strong academic record, consistently achieving a 100% A*-C (9-4) pass rate.
 AQA Specification (8035) is taught.
-This is assessed by three exams at the end of the two year period.
+This is assessed by three exams at the end of the three year period.